The total guide to mobile app marketing in 2025

 The retention stage focuses on reducing churn—or the number of users who stop using an app over time—but also re-engaging these lapsed or inactive users.
 It’s best to run retention campaigns alongside your acquisition campaigns, since the goal is to move users from installation to activation to loyalty without any gaps.

-These strategies can help you engage and retain users over the long term.
+These strategies will help you engage and retain users over the long term:

 Push notifications